Arkansas Home Buyer Budget Guide

 Your comfort zone

 Some buyers want more margin and less stress.
 Others are willing to stretch more.
-Neither is wrong, but you need to know which one you are.
+You need to know which one you are.

 Price Range Strategy